ricsamikwa/RES-Things/README.md

 # Adaptive REsource-aware Split learning (ARES) for Internet of Things
-### A scheme for efficient decentralised training in IoT systems.
+### A scheme for efficient model training in IoT systems.

-ARES accelerates local training in resource-constrained devices and minimizes the effect of stragglers on the training through device-targeted split points while accounting for time-varying network throughput and computing resources.
-ARES takes into account application constraints (energy sensitivity policy) to mitigate training optimization tradeoffs in terms of energy consumption and training time.
+ARES accelerates training in resource-constrained devices and minimizes the effect of stragglers on the training through device-targeted split points while accounting for time-varying network throughput and computing resources.
+ARES takes into account application constraints (using energy sensitivity policy) to mitigate training optimization tradeoffs in terms of energy consumption and training time.

 ## Requirements